 Agreed value coverage does what its name suggests: provides enough coverage to repair or replace your boat with the same type and quality up to the agreed value.
-While this may be preferable to actual cash value coverage, it’s typically more expensive as well.
+While this may be preferable to actual cash value coverage, it’s typically more expensive.

 Can I Use My Homeowners Insurance Policy?

-Your homeowners insurance policy can provide limited protection for your boat – but often only in certain circumstances, like when your boat is home, in some cases.
+Your homeowners insurance policy can provide limited protection for your boat — but often only in certain circumstances, like when your boat is home.
 Home insurance policies often treat your boat like a television, furniture or any other kind of personal property.

-How We Chose and What To Look for in a Policy
+How to Chose and What to Look for in a Policy

 Ideally, you’ll want to choose an insurer that makes boat insurance a priority.
-Car and home insurance are much more common and even some nationally-known insurers treat boat insurance as an afterthought.
+Car and home insurance are much more common and some nationally known insurers treat boat insurance as an afterthought.
 That doesn’t make the policy useless, but it can mean that it may be difficult to get a straight answer on what the policy covers.

-Insurance reps and agents simply might not know because it isn’t their core business.
+Insurance representative and agents might not know because it isn’t their core business.
 Specialty insurers who focus on boat insurance or similar products are often a solid option.

-You’ll want to choose a company that is well-established.
+You’ll want to choose a well-established company.
 In most cases, the state will assume the obligations of an insurer that goes under but it’s always preferable to work with the insurer directly if you have a claim.

 Some insurers offer standard policy features that would come at an extra cost with other insurers.
-These extra features can provide greater value.
+The extra features can provide greater value.
 Even seemingly small differences in language, like “actual cash value” compared to “agreed value” can make a huge difference in how your claim is covered and your out-of-pocket expense.
-Often, the best boat insurance companies offer several extra coverages as part of a standard policy.
+Often, the best boat insurance companies offer several extra types of coverage as part of a standard policy.

 Find Boat Insurance Today

 As with many things, price is only one consideration when choosing the best boat insurance.
-Arguably, more complete coverage is a priority for many boat owners and may not be available at any price with discount insurers or insurers who do not specialize in boat insurance.
+More complete coverage is a priority for many boat owners and may not be available at any price with discount insurers or insurers who do not specialize in boat insurance.